ARPA-SIMC/meteosatlib/README.md

 Package contents
 ----------------

-decompress/  put PublicDecompWT.zip here.
-The directory contains scripts and
-             patches to convince it to build.
+decompress/  obtain and build the PublicDecompWT library needed to decode HRIT.

 msat/        the low-level meteosatlib library.
 It contains functions to
              directly access all supported formats.